NguyenThienLocVN/practiceJS/README.md

-Build custom JS library with two function show/hide and using as Jquery
+Custom JS library with two function show/hide and using as Jquery